Professor Ruairi Brugha

 Patrick Dicker is a lecturer and statistician in the departments of epidemiology and public health medicine and obstetrics and gynaecology (Rotunda) in the RCSI.
 Patrick obtained his primary degree in pure mathematics and statistics from University College Dublin in 1992, where he subsequently obtained his master's degree in statistics.
 He also has a master's degree in bioinformatics from Dublin City University.
 Prior to working in the RCSI, Patrick spent 10 years working as a consultant biostatistician in the pharmaceutical industry in Ireland, France and Switzerland, where he obtained extensive experience in clinical trials.
 His research interests cover broad areas, from molecular and cellular therapeutics to public health epidemiology and health systems research.
 His current collaborations include: intra-uterine growth restriction and neonatal outcomes, schizophrenia and bi-polar disorder proteomics, skin cancer in renal transplantation, platelet aggregometry and cardiovascular disease, psychiatric profiling of the 22q11.2 deletion syndrome, global HIV/AIDS initiatives and health systems in Africa.
 He is currently on the research board of the Irish Epilepsy Association.

-Nick Clarke is a post-doctoral researcher and co-ordinates the HRB funded MedTrack study.
-MedTrack is Ireland’s first medical graduate career tracking study and aims to report, analyse and track the specialty choices, career intentions and early career decisions made by Irish medical graduates, including decisions to work full or part-time, leave medicine, or emigrate.
-The study will also include estimates of the consequences to the Irish exchequer of medical graduate emigration.
+Nick Clarke is a post-doctoral researcher who is providing technical support to the HRB funded MedTrack study.
 Nick obtained his primary degree in Anthropology (DBS) and obtained an MSc in Applied Social Research from Trinity College Dublin in 2002.
 Previously Nick worked with the National Cancer Registry where he received an Irish Cancer Society scholarship to complete his PhD in Epidemiology and Public Health (UCC) on factors associated with participation in colorectal cancer screening in Ireland.
 Prior to this Nick was a Men’s Health researcher with the Centre for Men’s Health and co- ordinated projects on the excess burden of cancer in men and best practice in suicide prevention in young men.